-Chhath is the Hindu festival celebrated each year by the people very eagerly.
-This is very antique festival of the Hindu religion which is dedicated to the God of energy, also known as Surya or Surya Shashti.
+Chhath is a Hindu festival celebrated each year by the people very eagerly.
+This is very antique festival of the Hindu religion dedicated to the God of energy, also known as Dala Chhath or Surya Shashti.
 People celebrate this festival to offer thanks to the Lord Surya for blessing the life on the earth as ever.
 People worship the God Sun very enthusiastically and pray for the well-being, success and progress of their family members, friends, and elders.
-According to the Hinduism, Sun worship is related to the cure of a range of diseases such as leprosy and etc.
+According to the Hinduism, Sun worship is related to the cure of a range of diseases such as leprosy, etc.

-The rituals at this day wake up early in the morning, take a holy bath in the Gange and keep fast for whole day, even they do not drink water and for a long time they keep themselves standing in the water.
+The rituals at this day is to wake up early in the morning, take a holy bath in the Gange and keep fast for whole day, even people do not drink water and they keep themselves standing in the water for a long time.
 They offer prasad and aragh to the rising sun.
 It is celebrated in the various states of India like Bihar, UP, Jharkhand and Nepal.
-According to the Hindu calendar, it is celebrated at the 6th day of the month of Kartika (month of the October or November).
+According to the Hindu calendar, it is celebrated at 6th day of the month of Kartika (month of October or November).

-At some places Chaiti Chhath is also celebrated in the month of Chaitra (March or April) few days after Holi.
-It is named chhath because it is celebrated at the 6th day of the month of Kartika.
+At some places, Chaiti Chhath is also celebrated in the month of Chaitra (March or April) few days after Holi.
+It is named as chhath because it is celebrated at the 6th day of the month of Kartika.
 Chhat puja is very famous in the Dehri-On-Sone, Patna, Dev and Gaya.
-Now it is celebrated all over the country.
+Now, it is celebrated all over the country.

 History and Origin of Chhath Puja

-Chhath puja has the great significant in the Hindu religion and it is assumed that the oldest Purohits were requested by the kings to come and perform the traditional puja of the Lord Sun.
+Chhath puja has a great significant in the Hindu religion and it is assumed that the oldest Purohits were requested by the kings to come and perform the traditional puja of the Lord Sun.
 They chant the ancient Rigveda texts and a variety of hymns for worshiping the Sun.
-In the ancient Chhath puja were celebrated by Draupadi and the Pandavas of Hastinapur (New Delhi) for solving their instant problem and regaining their lost kingdom.
+In the ancient, Chhath puja were celebrated by Draupadi and Pandavas of Hastinapur (New Delhi) for solving their instant problem and regaining their lost kingdom.

 Another history behind celebrating the Chhath puja is the story of Lord Rama.
 It is considered that Lord Rama and Mata Sita had kept fast and offer puja to the Lord Sun in the month of Kartik in Shukla Paksh during their coronation after returning to the Ayodhya after 14 years of exile.
 From that time, chhath puja became the significant and traditional festival in the Hindu religion and started celebrating every year at the same date.